ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The message from the client did not appear to contain any SQL text.

 **Action:** Verify the SQL statement from the client.
-Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x4103A ( 266298) mmERR_ABORT_INVALID_STATEMENT_STATE_ERROR Invalid statement